prathammore0025/Cocos-Platform/README.md

 /README.md      # This file

 2. ** Open the project in Cocos Creator
-  Now opne your Cocos Dashboard on Left Side your find the project under Home, click on project and then add project and select the folder where you have clone the repoisitory add the editor Version 2.4.7
+  Now open your Cocos Dashboard on the Left Side you will find the project under Home tab, click on project and then add project (on top Right) and select the folder where you have clone the repoisitory add the editor Version 2.4.7

 3. **Run the Project
    At the top toolbar in editor Select "Browser" from dropdown and Click on the "Play" button (a triangle icon) to run the project.